 Q: Wendy – T’is the season for whipped cream.
-Do you know of a good recipe for vegan whipped cream?
+Is there any dairy-free whipped topping that I can buy at the store or do you know of a good recipe for vegan whipped cream?

 A: Alisa – Wendy is right, holiday desserts aren’t quite the same without a creamy topping, but even those non-dairy whipped toppings actually contain milk-based ingredients (see my post on how “non-dairy doesn’t always mean dairy-free” for more information).
-While I’m still working away on creating the perfect Cool Whip substitute, there are some darn good products and recipes that are already available (and yes, that picture at left is vegan whipped cream – read on!) …
+While I’m still working away on creating the perfect homemade Cool Whip substitute, there are some darn good products and recipes for dairy-free and vegan whipped cream that are already available …

 As mentioned, I still have a more refined recipe in the works, but for now, there are some really delicious recipes that offer the creamy, cool topping that many of us are craving.
 Keep in mind that these are not Cool Whip copycats, but delicious, rich, creamy, healthier, and perfect for topping those pies …